thirukkural2022/obedparla.com/content/posts/2016-02-20-the-beauty-of-not-knowing.md

 ---
-title: "The beauty of the unkown"
-author: "Obed Marquez Parlapiano"
+title : "The beauty of the unkown" author : "Obed Marquez Parlapiano" date : "2016-02-20" categories :
-date: "2016-02-20"
-categories: "thoughts"
-tags:
+ - thoughts
+tags : ""
 ---

 I’m not myself when I’m writing yet I’m lost when I do.